 In the end, venom, salmonella, and parasites aren’t anything to be concerned about.
 Basic care and feeding of your beardie, along with careful handling, will ensure you won’t run into any of the three.

 A vast majority of bearded dragon owners who follow the guidelines we go over here on Beardie Bungalow never do!

 One of the many reasons bearded dragons make great pets is that they are docile.
 With a few exceptions (almost always the result of abuse or improper care), beardies rarely bite.

 90% of the time, bites can be avoided.
-See our full step by step guide, with pictures, on how to safely pick up a bearded dragon without getting bitten to see how to handle a bearded dragon safely.
+See our full step-by-step guide, with pictures, on how to safely pick up a bearded dragon without getting bitten to see how to handle a bearded dragon safely.

-Treat your beardie well, handled them properly, raise them right!
+Treat your beardie well, handled them properly, and raise them right!
 Follow those guidelines, and you’ll never need to worry about being bitten.
 And even if you do, venom is not something to be concerned about!

 If bearded dragons are docile, why would they bite in the first place?

 By nature, they are docile animals.
 This is why they are so popular as pets.
 But they are still wild animals, and several things can cause a bearded dragon to bit.